tsukashu/tsukashu/README.md

 - 👋 Hi, I’m @tsukashu. \(*^_^*)/
 - 👀 I’m interested in ...
-Anything I feel interested.
+Python, Powershell, Windows etc.
 - 🌱 I’m currently learning ...
-Basic skills.
-Include Github.
+Mainly Python.
 - 💞️ I’m looking to collaborate on ...
-OSS, in some way.
+Anyone who likes to enjoy coding ;).
 - 📫 How to reach me ...
-However you like!!
+Anyway you like!!

+I'm also learning English.
+I'm sorry if you feel uncomfortable.

 <!---
 tsukashu/tsukashu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.